npge/npge/README.md

 directory `examine`:

 - `genomes-info.tsv` table of genome lengths;
-    make sure genome lengths do are abou the same, otherwise do not expect NPG-explorer to build good pangenome;
+    make sure genome lengths are about the same, otherwise do not expect NPG-explorer to build good pangenome;
 - `draft.bs` draft pangenome;